| sustantivo |

 determine,

-find learn or discover with certainty
+find out learn or discover with certainty

 |